Paink64/HPC-AI-Resources/HPC-Simple-ML.md

 ```
 3️⃣ Click **Run** (▶) to see the prediction!

-📌 **Expected Output:** Based on past data, the model will predict the house value of a 15-room home.
+✅ Prediction complete!
+You should now see the estimated house price for a home with 15 rooms. 🏡💰🎉

 🎯 **Quick Challenge**
 * Change the number of rooms for the prediction and see the results change!